by Linda Fodrini‐Johnson, MA, MFT, CMC, Founder & Chairman, Eldercare Services

 Those in the legal profession can see how someone with a serious illness could be unduly influenced by a family member to take advantage of this measure.
 This issue also brings up mixed feelings, values, and concerns for most of us and can be especially hard to understand for those who fight hard against suicide or have experienced the death of a close loved one.

-To qualify, the patient must meet the following criteria:
+To qualify for the End of Life Option Act, the patient must meet the following criteria:

 - Be a resident of California